Skip to content

 const storyblokApi = useStoryblokApi();

-const { data } = await storyblokApi.get(URL, API_OPTIONS)
+const response = await storyblokApi.get(URL, API_OPTIONS);

-useStoryblokBridge(STORY_ID, CALLBACK, BRIDGE_OPTIONS)
+useStoryblokBridge(STORY_ID, CALLBACK, BRIDGE_OPTIONS);

 }